 That depends on how you define the far right.
 The Sweden Democrats are now the country’s third biggest party.
-I reckon that is a big threat.7 It seems that the political situation in Sweden mirrors that in the rest of Europe.
+I reckon that is a big threat. ((At the 2014 parliamentary elections, the far-right Sweden Democrats (Sverigedemokraterna) received 12.86% of the vote.))
+It seems that the political situation in Sweden mirrors that in the rest of Europe.
 Far-right parties are gaining ground everywhere.

-With respect to Nazi organizations, there is little risk that they will enter parliament.8 But Nazis will always pose a physical threat to anyone fighting them.
+With respect to Nazi organizations, there is little risk that they will enter parliament. ((The Party of the Swedes (Svenskarnas parti), which until recently was called the National Socialist Front (Nationalsocialistisk front), also participated in the elections.
+It received 0.07% of the vote.))
+But Nazis will always pose a physical threat to anyone fighting them.
 Whenever Nazis are left alone, they grow.
 This is evident if you look at what has happened in Sweden during the last ten years: in towns where antifascists were strong, Nazis pretty much had to abandon their efforts.
 Those who deny that connection don’t know what they are talking about.

 Antifascist activism can sometimes feel tough and unrewarding, but in a town like Örebro, for example, where Nazis were very active just a few years ago, there is now basically no activity at all.
 Other towns where militant struggle on the street has brought results are Linköping and Gothenburg.
 For different reasons, Stockholm is a difficult town to work in, but even there Nazis have been pushed back several times.

 Internationally, Sweden is still seen as an open and liberal country.
 How does this go together with the far-right currents that you’re describing?